 17.1 The headings above the articles in these terms and conditions only serve as an indication of the subjects to be covered by said articles.
 No rights may be derived from them.

 17.2 The failure by the Supplier to invoke these conditions in any case does not imply a waiver of the right to do so at a later stage or in a subsequent case.

 17.3 Wherever applicable, the word “good” must also be read as “goods”, and vice versa.

-These general terms and conditions are drawn up in the Dutch, English, German, French, Italian, Spanish and Portuguese languages.
-In the event of a dispute regarding the content or tenor of these general terms and conditions, the Dutch text will be binding.
+These conditions are drawn up in the Dutch, English, German, French, Italian, Spanish and Portuguese languages.
+In the event of a dispute regarding the content or tenor of these conditions, the Dutch text will be binding.

-Any disputes which may occur in the context of the agreement to which these general terms and conditions are applicable, or in the context of subsequent agreements related to it may only be put before the competent court in The Hague.
+Any disputes which may occur in the context of the agreement to which these general terms and conditions are applicable, or in the context of subsequent agreements related to it may only be put before the competent court in The Hague, the Netherlands.

 20. FINAL PROVISIONS